-- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - establishment of an appropriate safety profile with IND-enabling studies; - successful patient enrollment in, and the initiation and completion of, clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities;
+- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - establishment of an appropriate safety profile with IND-enabling studies; - successful patient enrollment in, and the initiation and completion

 Our external direct research and development expenses are tracked on a program-by-program basis for our product candidates and consist primarily of external costs, such as fees paid to outside consultants, CROs, CMOs, and central laboratories in connection with our preclinical development, process development, manufacturing and clinical development activities.
 Our direct research and development expenses by program also include fees and certain development milestones incurred under license agreements.
 We do not allocate employee costs, or other indirect costs, to specific programs because these costs are deployed across multiple programs and, as such, are not separately classified.
-We use internal resources primarily to oversee the research and development as well as for
+We use internal resources primarily to oversee the research and development as well as for managing our preclinical development, process development, manufacturing and clinical development activities.